nosy-b/holography/readme.md

 ## Help

 One thing to be careful about is not to frame too close the subject you want to make a hologram of.
-The frame is smaller than what your screen shows
+The camera frame is smaller than what your screen shows.
+(A good todo would be to show camera frame while in AR)

 ## Authors